yangwangmadrid/mbfo/README.md

 Frag = 1               # Index(es) of the atoms for defining fragment A
-WriteOrb = MBFO, MBO   # Write the MBFOs and MBOs to external fchk files PlotCut = 0.1          # Only plotting MBFOs/MBOs with BO > this threshold ExportPlot = TRUE      # Export the orbital digram to a *_diagram.pdf file
+WriteOrb = MBFO, MBO   # Write the MBFOs and MBOs to external fchk files PlotCut = 0.1          # Only plotting MBFOs/MBOs with BO > this threshold ExportPlot = TRUE      # Export the orbital diagram to a *_diagram.pdf file
 ```

 **NOTE**: